AlamoEngine-Tools/eaw-doc-pages/docs/tools/modelling/blender.md

 # Blender

-The Alamo blender plugin was originally developed by community member Guakler and is currently being maintained by members of the Thrawn's Revenge team.
+The Alamo blender plugin was originally developed by community member Gaukler and is currently being maintained by members of the Thrawn's Revenge team.

 The plugin written in python is open source an released under the MIT license.
 Any contributions are welcome.

 ## Download and Installation

-1. Download the latest (or any other desired) version from the **[release page on GitHub](https://github.com/AlamoEngine-Tools/Mirror-Blender-Alamo-Plugin/releases)**.
+1. Download the latest (or any other desired) version from the **[Alamo Engine Tools release page on GitHub](https://github.com/AlamoEngine-Tools/Mirror-Blender-Alamo-Plugin/releases)**.
 2. Install the plugin via Blender's plugin management.

 ## Issues